School of STEM Education, Innovation & Global Studies header

 Academic biography

-Maria Barry, PhD, is Assistant Professor in the School of STEM Education, Innovation and Global Studies in DCU's IoE.
-She is a teacher educator and researcher in the fields of history education and global citizenship education.
-Prior to joining DCU, Maria worked in Trócaire's (NGDO) development education team from 2002-2014 and managed the organisation's team, strategy, funding, programmes and research development for seven years.
+Maria Barry, PhD, is Assistant Professor in history education and global citizenship education in the School of STEM Education, Innovation and Global Studies in DCU's IoE.
+Maria is also a co-Director of DCU's Centre for Human Rights and Citizenship Education.
+Prior to joining DCU, Maria worked as a post primary school teacher and in Trócaire's (NGDO) development education team.